-We were able to speak to him about all things harmonica, and what he’ll be looking for when judging the event on July 17.
+We were able to speak to him about all things harmonica, and what he’ll be looking for when judging harmonica competitions.

 I’m not currently in a band, but I do host the weekly open mic night at the Lockdown Brewery in Folsom.
 I’ve been doing that for the last four and a half years.

 I was once asked how to make your harmonica performance your own.
 It’s about imitating then innovating.
-First you find all of the players that you want to imitate and you learn what they do.
-You stop and rewind and replay their songs and once you’ve figured out how to play what they play, then you go to innovate your own sound.
-I’d like to hear someone at this competition has really taken their sound and evolved it into something new that people can gravitate toward.
+First, you find all of the players that you want to mimic, and you learn what they do.
+You stop and rewind and replay their songs, and once you’ve figured out how to play what they play, then you go to innovate your own sound.
+I’d like to hear someone at this competition has taken their sound and evolved it into something new that people can gravitate toward.

-There are 10 holes on the harmonica but you can play a full chromatic scale – three full octaves of notes.
-You virtually have 40 some notes in it, and with that I’d like to see someone who has correct intonation in hitting the notes that they want to hit, along with tone, and timing.
+There are ten holes on the harmonica, but you can play a full chromatic scale – three full octaves of notes.
+You virtually have 40 some notes in it, and with that, I’d like to see someone who has correct intonation in hitting the notes that they want to hit, along with tone, and timing.

-A lot of people have the perception that the harmonica is just limited to Bob Dylan.
-At this event you’ll see people who have spent time focusing on what this instrument is capable of.
+A: A lot of people have the perception that the harmonica is just limited to Bob Dylan.
+At this event, you’ll see musicians who have spent time focusing on what this instrument is capable of.
 If you want to hear things you didn’t think you could hear on a harmonica, definitely plan on attending.

 Harmonica is the only instrument where you draw in and blow out, which helps with the range of sounds you can create.
 It can sound like a Hammond organ, a saxophone, and a steaming 200-ton locomotive.
 This little tiny, unassuming ten-hole toy has carried itself through generations of American history.